bhuvinth/travel-aggregator/choice-and-rationales/README.md

 ### Assumption:

-I have coded the application with a perspective of upcoming changes i.e. there will be changes like more complex API requirements, more data sources will be upcoming.
+I have coded the application with a perspective that this is just a first epic of the project. i.e. there will be changes like more complex API requirements, more data sources will be upcoming.

 So there are few more libraries than currently it needs.